Semiparametric Efficient Empirical Higher Order Influence Function Estimators: Literature overview and discussions

-\section{Discussions}
+\cite{liu2024assumption} demonstrated another application of empirical HOIF estimators, which were used to construct a test of the hypothesis that $\hat{\psi}_{1}$ based on the first-order influence function is of a smaller order than its standard error \citep{liu2020nearly}.
+When the test rejects, one can conclude that a nominal $(1 - \alpha) \times 100 \%$ large-sample Wald confidence interval centered around $\hat{\psi}_{1}$ has an actual coverage less than $(1 - \alpha) \times 100 \%$.
+More recently, a variant of the empirical HOIF estimator studied here has also been applied to construct covariate adjusted estimator in randomized experiments with guaranteed efficiency gain with covariate dimension diverging at any rate slower than $n$ \citep{zhao2024hoif, gu2025assumption}.

+\subsection{Discussions}

-We have shown that for $\sqrt{n}$-estimable parameters the asymptotic properties of our new empirical HOIF estimators are identical to those of the HOIF estimators of Robins et. al (2008,2016), yet eliminate the need to construct multivariate density estimates.
-In particular the new estimators are semiparametric efficient under minimal conditions.
+We have shown that for $\sqrt{n}$-estimable parameters the asymptotic properties of our new empirical HOIF estimators are identical to those of the HOIF estimators of \cite{robins2008higher, robins2017minimax}, yet eliminate the need to construct multivariate density estimates and the extra smoothness assumptions on that density.
+We end our paper by pointing out several research directions:

+\begin{itemize} \item It is interesting to generalize the theory of HOIFs developed in \cite{robins2008higher, robins2017minimax} and of empirical HOIFs developed in our paper to other causal parameters or more complicated scenario, such as those in \cite{tchetgen2012semiparametric, ai2021unified, bhattacharya2022semiparametric, cui2024semiparametric, breunig2024adaptive}. \citet{liu2024assumption} derive the HOIFs for the mean of a response $Y$ under MNAR under the so-called proximal causal inference framework \citep{cui2024semiparametric}. \citet{kennedy2024minimax} used second-order influence functions to estimate the Conditional Average Treatment Effect (CATE) as a function of the covariates $X$ under ignorability.
+However their estimator did not achieve the minimax rate even when the CATE function was very smooth except when $g$ was also very smooth, because the order of the HOIF $U$-statistic estimator was not allowed to increase with sample size.

+\item Another interesting and important open problem is to investigate if it is possible to estimate the mean of a response $Y$ under MAR or equivalently the average treatment effect under the minimal \Holder{} smoothness conditions of \cite{robins2009semiparametric} without using U-statistics of diverging orders, e.g. using procedures similar to those in \cite{newey2018cross} and \cite{kennedy2023towards}.
+We expect this to be not possible but we do not have a proof.

+\item In this paper, since we have focused on the case where the nuisance parameters are \Holder{} smooth functions, both the size and the type of basis functions/dictionary $\bar{z}_{k}$ can be determined theoretically (at least in the asymptotic sense).
+Developing data-driven basis selection methods is an important missing piece for HOIF estimators to be routinely employed in practice.
+We expect that a further sample splitting is needed to avoid model selection bias, but the criterion used for basis selection remains a difficult open problem.
+Finally, as mentioned at the end of Section~\ref{section_simulations}, we provide some further practical guidance on our proposed estimator in Appendix~\ref{app:practice}.
+The guidance is by no means definitive.
+We plan to report a more comprehensive empirical study in a future paper. \end{itemize}